sunrise-standup/sunrise-standup/README.md

 ## Setup Azure Resources

-1. Create a Video Index account [here](https://api-portal.videoindexer.ai/), and make note of your key.
+1. Create a Video Index account and go to your profile page. [here](https://api-portal.videoindexer.ai/), Make note of your primary key.

    ![video indexer key screen](images/video-indexer.png)

+1. Get a [Github Personal API key](https://github.com/settings/tokens) and make note of it.

 1. Click the button below which will setup all of the required resources in Azure.
 You'll need to provide the video indexer key from step 1.
+Make sure you change the value of "unique-prefix" to something unique.

    [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fsunrise-standup%2Fsunrise-standup%2Fmaster%2Fazuredeploy.json)